-(i) In the current financial year, the Group recognised impairment loss on ISG concession rights amounting to EUR102,300,000 an amount equivalent to RM500,380,000 due to the adverse contraction of passenger traffic impacted by the COVID-19 pandemic.
+(i) In the prior year, the Group recognised impairment loss on ISG concession rights amounting to EUR102,300,000 an amount equivalent to RM500,380,000 due to the adverse contraction of passenger traffic impacted by the COVID-19 pandemic.
+No impairment is recognised during the financial year.

-Key assumptions used in Value In Use calculation (VIU) are as follows:
+Key assumptions used in Value In Use (VIU) calculation are as follows:

-The recoverable amounts of the concession rights of ISG have been determined based on Value-In-Use (VIU) calculation using cashflow projection covering a 12-year period until the end of the concession period 27 August 2032.
+The recoverable amounts of the concession rights of ISG have been determined based on Value In Use (VIU) calculation using cashflow projection covering 11-year period until the end of the concession period 27 August 2032.